jeanbarbier/jeanbarbier/index.md

 As secondary affiliation I'm part of the [Theoretical and Scientific Data Science group at SISSA](https://datascience.sissa.it/).

+The website of the [CHORAL team can be found here](https://sites.google.com/view/choral-ictp/home?authuser=0).

 ![logos](./docs/logos.png)

 Both my institutes are located in [Trieste](https://www.google.com/maps/place/Trieste,+Province+of+Trieste,+Italy/@45.6458226,13.7398185,12.42z/data=!4m5!3m4!1s0x477b6b06e4edf533:0x666a2484d4dd2b50!8m2!3d45.6495264!4d13.7768182), a gorgeous Italian city [famous for its quality of life](https://www.italofile.com/best-places-to-live-in-italy-2021/) and known as the "city of science".
 Among many others, an enjoyable feature of ICTP is its location: it is easy to go for a swim at lunch time :)

 ![ICTP](./docs/ictpView.jpg)

-The **research interests** of the [CHORAL group](https://sites.google.com/view/choral-ictp/home?authuser=0) are centered around _information processing systems_ such as appearing in machine learning, communication and error-correction, signal processing or computer science.
+The **research interests** of the [CHORAL team](https://sites.google.com/view/choral-ictp/home?authuser=0) are centered around _information processing systems_ such as appearing in machine learning, communication and error-correction, signal processing or computer science.
 We often study these systems and associated algorithms using statistical physics --the language used to describe _phase transitions_--, its close cousin information theory, and random matrix theory.
 We try to precisely quantify what is the optimal performance one can aim for when processing (big) data, as well as how close to optimality one can operate when using _computationally efficient_ algorithms.

 To contact me use **jbarbier@ictp.it**